 What CMOs Need to Know About Google’s Page Experience Ranking Update

-In May 2021, Google will roll out its page experience algorithm update between June and August 2021.
-This update consists of several factors — each of which we’ve written at length about in our new ebook on page experience (you can download that here instantly).
+Google will roll out its page experience algorithm update between June and August 2021.
+This update consists of several factors — each of which we’ve written at length about in our new Page Experience e-book.

 In this article, though, we’ll give a high-level overview of what CMOs need to know so they can prepare their team and their website meet the new ranking opportunities.
 For a more in-depth how-to, check out our free e-book linked above.

-By the way, Google has said that if you do not have a “good” rating in all areas, you will not get the Page Experience ranking boost.
-Out of a million websites competing for your keywords, 10 competitors will have done the work to be considered “good” across the board.
+However, out of a million websites competing for your keywords, 10 competitors will have done the work to be considered “good” across the board.
 If you do not, you may lose Page 1 to them.
-It might be time to panic.

 Google will combine some of the algorithmic signals you may already be optimizing for with a new set of signals to create the page experience update.

 This new update will combine these ranking criteria you may already know: